Retrospective-prospective symmetry in the likelihood and Bayesian analysis of case-control studies: Stratified models

-A more complicated case is that of stratified or matched case-control studies, in which participants are selected by both the outcome $Y$ and an additional stratum variable $S$.
+A more complicated analysis is that of stratified or matched case-control studies, in which participants are selected by both the outcome $Y$ and an additional stratum variable $S$, taking values in ${\cal S}$.
 Such a design can often estimate the odds-ratio of interest with much greater efficiency than an unstratified study.

+It is enough to consider sampling schemes that condition on $S$, so that the parameter of the joint likelihood is $\theta_{XY \mid S}$.
+The prospective parameter of interest is $\theta_{Y \mid XS}$, but data may be observed under the retrospective regime, only allowing estimation of $\theta_{X \mid YS}$.
+In this case the parameter $\lambda$ that is a function both of $\theta_{Y \mid XS}$ and of $\theta_{X \mid YS}$ is the set of all odds-ratios of the form